awstream/paper/README.md

-# WAN Adaptive Stream Processing (WASP)
+# Adaptive Wide-area Stream Processing

-This repository holds the LaTex file for a paper submission to Sigcomm2017. `sigcomm2017.tex` is the main file and it includes related sections.
+Run `make` inside this folder to generate the PDF file.

+`sigcomm17` contains the old paper draft for SIGCOMM'17 submission (didn't submit due to time constrain).